alpacahq/user-docs/content/web-api/market-data/_index.md

 You may wonder which of the two above - IEX or Polygon - to use.
 First of all, the full volume data provided by Polygon is not immediately available to everyone.
-You first need to create a live trading account - paper-only accounts must use IEX - and agree with the exchange agreements.
+You first need to create a live trading account - users without live brokerage accounts must use IEX -\
+and agree with the exchange agreements.

 <object type="image/svg+xml" data="flowchart.svg">
 </object>